JakubSzuber/Golden-DevOps/.github/README.md

   [![Helm CI/CD](https://github.com/JakubSzuber/Golden-DevOps/workflows/Helm%20Chart/badge.svg)](https://github.com/JakubSzuber/Golden-DevOps/actions/workflows/helm-test.yml)
 </div>

 Golden-DevOps is a fully open-source project that uses all core DevOps tools and practices.
-It is a complete example of the repository with the implementation of automation, scalability, containerization, availability, and DevOps/GitOps philosophy.
+It is a complete example of the repository with the implementation of automation, scalability, containerization, availability, and DevOps philosophy extended to match all of 4 [GitOps Principles](https://opengitops.dev/) and use Pull-Based GitOps deployment model which is generally considered as the best modern deployment strategy.
 From the perspective of the application logic, it's the simplest React-Nginx app with one static page.
-Using code from this repo and with help of instructions and tips in this README you can very easily deploy this app in AWS EKS through Terraform.
+Using code from this repo and with the help of instructions and tips in this README, you can very easily deploy this app in AWS EKS through Terraform.

 The purpose of this repo is to showcase how to set up an app and everything related to it in the most modern way with usage of DevOps/GitOps tools and best practises, so at the end you will have working 3 separete and practically identical environment (Development, Staging/QA, Production) and each o them will have two domains, one with TLS secured React page and the second one for TLS secured ArgoCD Dashboard.